tc39/notes/es8/2017-11/nov-30.md

 YK: When Brendan tried to coerce people away from this is that ASI is a form of error correction - so writing semi-colon free code is making a lot of errors.

-DE: That’s a good case for taking a stance as a committee and saying, we’ll require semicolons here.
+DE: That's a good case for taking a stance as a committee and saying, we'll require semicolons here.

 YK: I think we could set a point of saying that we should avoid introducing new ASI hazards as a reasonable compromise